Cryptoanalysis & Decypher of Vigenere code

 ZP, when decyphered becomes : ET

-OV, when decyphered becomes : ET
+when decyphered becomes : ET

 YV, when decyphered becomes : ET